 You know, sometimes you’re doing everything “right.”
 Like, you’re eating your greens, you’re munching on oats, you’ve got that whole chia seed thing going on (bless your heart), and yet… things are just not, shall we say, moving along.
 Bummer.
-It’s like your gut read the memo about fiber but totally ghosted the part where it needed a partner in crime, a true ride-or-die.
+It’s like your gut read the memo about fiber but ghosted the part where it needed a partner in crime, a true ride-or-die.

 Seriously, if you’re piling on the fiber and still feeling like a human cork, I’m here to tell you, with all the warmth of a perfectly brewed herbal tea, that you’re probably just parched.
 Your insides, I mean.
-We talk so much about fiber, fiber, fiber, which is absolutely valid and necessary, but it’s only half the story, a bit like having a car but no gas, or a perfectly good phone but, like, no service.
+We talk so much about fiber, fiber, fiber, which is valid and necessary, but it’s only half the story, a bit like having a car but no gas, or a perfectly good phone but, like, no service.
 This is where water and fiber the golden rule really steps onto the stage.

 The Great Fiber Misconception: More Isn’t Always More (Without Water)